 For many (including you-know-who), such an approach can be relatively painless, if “painless tax preparation” isn’t an oxymoron.
 Just take the process a step at a time until you finish.
 No panic, no tearing your hair—just a steady march to your accountant or the tax man/woman: bite by bite, step by step.
 That approach also lends itself well to other tedious paper chores you may be putting off.

 If you’ve already subdued the Tax Rhino, let’s imagine that you’re eyeballing a DIY project, instead.
-Maybe that bookcase you bought online has arrived at last and now languishes in the garage until somebody assembles it.
-“Snacking” can work here, as well.
-So, let’s look at a plausible way to stop procrastinating and get that sucker started And finished.
+Maybe that bookcase you bought online is Still waiting for someone to assemble it.
+So, let’s look at a practical way to stop procrastinating and get that sucker started And finished.

-First of all, forget putting the project off day after day: just take a single bite.
-(Hey—I never said I wasn’t bossy.)
-Perhaps that bite or step could be unboxing the bookcase’s component parts, making sure to safely stash whatever passes for the instructions.
-If time permits, you might also collect all the pieces in whatever spot you’ve chosen for your bookcase.
-(Or maybe finding someone to help our, if need be, could be the next step.)
+First of all, forget putting the project off day after day: just do one thing.
+Perhaps that might be unboxing the bookcase’s component parts (making sure that you safely stash whatever passes for the instructions).
+When your time permits, you might also collect all the pieces in whatever spot you’ve chosen for your bookcase.
+Or maybe finding someone to help out (if necessary) could be the next step.

 Then, over the next few days and whenever you have a little chunk of time, start plowing toward the finish line.

 Although getting the ducks in a row during the “prep” process may feel tedious, everything tends to go faster and smoother if you do at least some of it before picking up the screwdriver.
-Trust me on this one, okay?
-I’ve been there So Many Times.
-Sure, it takes longer, but you also don’t have yourself and/or your significant other or housemate(s) riding your a** about glitches resulting from undue haste.
+Sure, it takes longer, but you're also more likely to avoid glitches (and fallout!) from undue haste.

-So no, the bite-by-bite approach doesn’t get you there all at once, but it can get you there and perhaps also save the peace.
-Bottom Line?
-Small bites/steps can help a lot of us do big things.
-So, next time you find yourself procrastinating "unduly," try tackling your project a bite at a time instead.
+Here it is: small bites/steps can help a lot of us do big things.
+So, next time you find yourself procrastinating unduly, try tackling your project a bite at a time instead.
 See for yourself how much you can get done that way and how smoothly.
-You just might surprise yourself…and that rhino as well.
-And boy will the turtle be impressed.
+You might surprise yourself…and that rhino as well.